steelmesh/steelmesh/README.md

 Operation succcessful
 ```

-### Step 9: Restart the Steelmesh Server
+### Step 10: Restart the Steelmesh Server

-Now that you have pushed the application to the steelmesh, restart the steelmesh server (see Step 5).
+Now that you have pushed the application to the steelmesh, restart the steelmesh server (see Step 7).

+__NOTE:__ This is a temporary step that is required while we are properly implementing listening to CouchDB change notifications and auto reloading updated applications.

 You should now see the following when the server is started: